-Data units that are may be directly transferred by the Space Data Link Protocols have a Packet Version Number (PVN) authorized by CCSDS.
+Data units that may be directly transferred by the Space Data Link Protocols have a Packet Version Number (PVN) authorized by CCSDS.
 (A list of the Packet Version Numbers presently authorized by CCSDS is contained in reference [8].)
 The main purpose of the Encapsulation Service is to provide a mechanism to transfer protocol data units without an authorized PVN over a space link.

-The Encapsulation Service EPP is a service provided byperformed within the Data Link Layer of the OSI Basic Reference Model [6] (see figure 2-1).
-It is an extra service utilizes the packet services of of the Space Data Link Protocols defined in references [1]-[5][4], and therefore shall be used together with one of these references.
+The EPP is performed within the Data Link Layer of the OSI Basic Reference Model [6 (see figure 2-1).
+It utilizes the packet services of the Space Data Link Protocols defined in references [1]-[5], and therefore shall be used together with one of these references.